Viatorus/emio/docs/API.md

 - UTF-8 support (planned)
 - range and chrono syntax (planned)
-- dynamic width and precision (planned but not via format string syntax)
 - using an identifier as arg_id: `fmt::format("{nbr}", fmt::arg("nbr", 42)` (TBD)
 - `'L'` options for locale (somehow possible but not with std::locale)